 (Another one known for its glorious setting)

-The excellent Belvedere Christmas market also “morphs” into a New Year market through to December 31st.
+The excellent Belvedere Christmas market also stays open through to December 31st.

 Upper Belvedere palace provides a rather elegant Baroque background to proceedings, especially in the evening thanks to the tasteful lighting.
 Be sure to get a photo from the southern edge of the lake (trust me on this).